Journalist Protection Bill finalised: Shibli

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Minister for Information and Broadcasting Senator Shibli Faraz said the Journalist Protection Bill had been finalised by the Ministry of Information and Human Rights Division.
+ISLAMABAD: Minister for Information and Broadcasting Senator Shibli Faraz on Tuesday said the Journalist Protection Bill had been finalised by the Ministry of Information and Human Rights Division.